rohanshiva/Github-Login-FastAPI/README.md

     └── requirements.txt
 ```

-That is everything we need for this project. -phew!
+That is everything we need for setting up this project. -phew!
 Let's get started!

 ## GitHub OAuth Logic